ivre/ivre/CONTRIBUTION.md

   - `test_ipidsequence_stored`: verifies `ipidsequence` attributes are stored on host
   - `test_missing_sequence_tags_no_error`: verifies hosts without these tags parse cleanly
 - All 3 new tests pass
-- Full test suite: 366 existing tests still passing, 12 pre-existing failures confirmed unrelated to this change (nmap not installed, screenshot handling)
+- Full test suite: 366 existing tests still passing, 12 pre-existing failures confirmed unrelated (nmap not installed, screenshot handling)
 - Black formatting verified clean on all modified files

----
+## Linting
+- Black formatting applied and verified clean
+- flake8 E501 errors are all pre-existing in unchanged lines per project conventions

+## Challenges Faced
+- **Git setup**: Git was not installed initially on Windows; resolved by installing Git for Windows and switching to GitHub Codespaces
+- **Branch naming**: The repo uses `master` not `main` — learned this early when `git checkout main` failed
+- **Test infrastructure**: Writing tests required subclassing `NmapHandler` without a real database backend, which needed careful matching of internal attribute names (e.g. `_needports` vs `needports`)
+- **Variable shadowing**: Named a parameter `xml` which shadowed the `xml` module import — fixed by renaming the import to `xml_sax`
+- **Black formatting**: Had to run Black separately on the test file to meet the project's required formatting standard
+- **Branch visibility**: The `fix-issue-ivre` branch wasn't appearing in GitHub's upstream compare dropdown; resolved by navigating directly to the fork's `/branches` page and opening the PR from there

+## Feedback Received / Next Steps
+- PR #1911 is open and awaiting maintainer review
+- Will respond to any requested changes promptly and iterate on the branch

+## Status
+🟡 **Awaiting Review**

-## Branch Link
+## Branch
 https://github.com/chjohn5577/ivre/tree/fix-issue-ivre